|1. The Love Rose

 The flames are lifted from "Blue Fudo" which Kenneth Clark deems one of the best portrayals of fire in art history, in his essay on Boticelli's illustrations of Dante's Divine Comedy.

 Trump's conflicts of interest already feel dated on my list of grievances.
 I felt incredible anger as I marched past this building on January 21st.
-An administration with no regard for the US Constitution makes peace loving people have violent fantasies.

 16. Sword Swallowers